mooxphp/moox/README.md

 ## Todo

 - Check Larastan and https://phpstan.org/user-guide/baseline to get rid of errors
-- PHP CS Fixer from app to packages and builder
 - Fix dev_components
-- Update all packages and builder from Spatie
 - Fix all packages workflows
 - Scaffold all current packages
 - Get all packages running in composer